Here is a video demonstration:

 For example, to delete an Address that you do not need, select the Address to delete in Left Navigator Tree, then select "Address -> Delete" in toolbar or right-click instance in the tree and select Delete.

 Select the instance to be renamed in the Left Tree Navigator, right-click it and select Rename.
 Or click section name in the Editor toolbar and select Rename.
 This would rename the selected instance.

 Click section name in Editor toolbar, select Clear.
 This would empty all values in the current instance.

 Mouse over the button that has name of your Identity on it.
 A list of all instances will be shown and you will be able to select what instances to use in form filling before clicking Fill Forms button.

-Identity is made of tabs.
+Identity is made of sections.